-The Burger Inn has been open since 1952.
-It is one of those “oldie goldies,” as my Mom would say that can be found only in Central Florida.
+The Burger Inn has been open in Melbourne since 1952.
+It is one of those “oldie goldies,” as my Mom would say, that can be found only in the Space Coast of Florida.

-I knew I was doing a chili dog and a cheeseburger but threw in the chili at the last moment on a whim.
-Thinking about it now, it didn’t make much sense to order a chili and a chili dog.
+I knew I was doing a chili dog and a cheeseburger, but I threw in the chili at the last moment on a whim.
+Thinking about it now, it didn’t make much sense to order chili and a chili dog.

 I loved the chili, but it was a mistake to add that nacho cheese ooze to it.
 Straight-up onions alone would have made the chili perfect.

 I did order the dog with chili, onions, and mustard; good move by me, the BB!

 Once I noticed that the burger menu wasn’t adhering to its old-school roots, I went the bacon cheeseburger route.
 I lathered up the bottom bun with ketchup, mustard, and mayo, and I was in heaven.

 It’s just how I would do it when I was a kid, and now I do it when I want to relive those great childhood memories.
 If I had to do it all over again, I still wouldn’t have eaten in my car.